- Brothers/Daedalus/Elphinstone Itinerary (7 nights)

 Dive the best of the Brothers itinerary and Southern itinerary.
 Throughout the year we have 10 night itineraries scheduled for individuals or groups.
 Check the unique charters page for dates.

 Getting There, Passports & Visa Documentation:

-The Hurghada International Airport is 2 hours from Port Ghalib and the Marsa Alam International Airport is 10 minutes from Port Ghalib.
+The Hurghada International Airport is approximately 4 hours from Port Ghalib and the Marsa Alam International Airport is 10 minutes from Port Ghalib.
 Following are the airlines that fly into both airports, there are many other airlines of which have direct flights.

 Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.